HarirajRajkumar/iVision-Data-Collector-API-1/README.md

 4. It will be better to provide at least 400 to 500 Snapshots per scenario for proper AI training
 5. Try to give a much as possible diversified scenarios for a better AI training

+Steps to execute:
+1. Install DROIDCAM APP (free version from Playstore) in your Android mobile phone (this will convert your mobile phone to a wireless web camera)
+2. Connect your Android phone to your home Wi-Fi router.
+3. Download iVision Data Collector 1.1.1.exe to your Windows Laptop
+4. Install the IVISION DATA COLLECTOR windows application in your laptop.
+5. Connect your Windows LAPTOP to your home Wi-Fi router.
+6. Click iVision Data Collector 1.1.1.exe in the directory in which you have installed the application to invoke the application
+7. Click DROIDCAM app in your Android Phone
+8. Use IVISION DATA COLLECTOR inbuilt TEST CAMERA option to test camera and laptop video streaming connectivity.
+9. Create Multiple (say one folder for one scenario) directories in your Laptop 10.Use the IVISION DATA COLLECTOR tool to choose the directories one by one and start taking the data, while acting in the front of the mobile phone camera with various disguise